AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

 * Go to **http://localhost:8080** in the browser
 * Login to KeyCloak Realm with admin privileges
 * Configure > Clients >
-	* Click on Client ID = eg : forms-flow-bpm
+	* Click on Client ID = forms-flow-bpm
 	* Got to Credentials Tab
 	* Copy 	the secret value if present else click on Regenerate secret button and copy the value